Category Archives: Child Custody

 In January 2017, the Fifth District appeals Court reversed the Seminole County court’s decision to grant former Husband’s petition to modify a foreign divorce final judgment because he brought the case in the wrong county.
 In this case, the spouses were married in Miami but separated while they were living in Germany.
 The husband… Read More »

-No Blank Checks On Parent Request to Relocate with Child
+No Blank Checks for Child Relocation

 In January 2017, The First District Appeals Court ruled that courts are not allowed to pre-judge what is in the “child’s best interest” when a parent requests permission to relocate with a child at some unspecfied future date, especially when it is uncertain whether and when such a relocation will occur.
 Kathleen and Mark… Read More »